vasily-kartashov/vasily-kartashov.github.io/_posts/2016-06-20-using-spring-request-scoped-beans-for-aduting.md

 ---
 layout: post
-title: Using Spring request scoped beans for auditing
+title: Using Spring Request-Scoped Beans for Better Auditing
 tags: java spring aop
 ---

-Every multi-layerd application is built on idea of separation of concerns.
-The presentational layer knows about raw JSON payload and HTTP headers, but the service layer would only know about the domain objects, whereas the underlying data access layer wouldn't even know about which business methods the current transaction is spanning.
+Multi-layered apps are all about keeping different parts separate.
+The front end deals with JSON and HTTP headers, the service layer works with business objects, and the data layer doesn't even know which business methods are running.

-So for this post let's assume that we want a tracing context during the whole execution.
-We want to timer all the methods in our controllers and see who sent the request.
-The approach is easily extensible, so we'll keep the example to bare minimum.
+In this post, we'll set up a simple way to track what's happening during a request.
+We'll time our controller methods and see who's making the request.
+This approach is easy to expand, but we'll keep it simple for now.

-Let's create a timer aspect that will count execution time
+First, let's make a timer that will count how long methods take:

 ```java
 @Aspect
 @Component
 public class Timer {
     @Autowired
     private Auditor auditor;